 Subanana vs Otter (2026): A Documentation-Based Comparison

 Otter is the default meeting transcription tool for English-speaking teams in the US workplace stack — Zoom, Salesforce, HubSpot, with a HIPAA add-on for healthcare.
-If you're searching for an alternative, you're usually hitting one of three gaps: non-English meetings (especially Cantonese, Mandarin, mixed-language), wanting to choose which LLM writes your meeting summaries, or running live multilingual events that need audience-facing captions.
+If you're searching for an alternative, you're usually hitting one of three gaps: wanting to choose which LLM writes your meeting summaries, running live multilingual events that need audience-facing captions, or non-English meetings — mixed-language, code-switched, or Asian-language audio (Mandarin, Japanese, Korean, and Cantonese among them).
 Subanana addresses all three.

 Disclosure: I run Subanana.
 This post compares each tool using its own published documentation — pricing pages, features pages, integration lists — pulled in May 2026.
 No fabricated head-to-head test; if you want accuracy testing on your own audio, both tools have free tiers and that's the right way to settle it.